ballerina-attic/message-tracing-with-stream-processor/README.md

 javax.net.ssl.trustStorePassword="admin"
 reporter.wso2sp.publisher.service.name="ballerina_hello_world"
 ```
-- In the ballerina.conf file for line number 11 and 12, you are required to give the appropriate absolute path to the following files mentioned in the lines.
+- In the ballerina.conf file, the absolute path has to be set for the databridge agent config yaml file and the wso2carbon.jks file in order to configure the databridge agent and the wso2carbon keystore.
 - You can find these files [here](https://github.com/ballerina-guides/message-tracing-with-stream-processor/tree/master/resources/main/resources).
-- Also you need to update the [data.agent.config.yaml](https://github.com/ballerina-guides/message-tracing-with-stream-processor/blob/master/resources/main/resources/data.agent.config.yaml) file by including the absolute path of the [required files](https://github.com/ballerina-guides/message-tracing-with-stream-processor/tree/master/resources/main/resources) in the following fields.
+- Also update the [data.agent.config.yaml](https://github.com/ballerina-guides/message-tracing-with-stream-processor/blob/master/resources/main/resources/data.agent.config.yaml) file by including the absolute path of the [required files](https://github.com/ballerina-guides/message-tracing-with-stream-processor/tree/master/resources/main/resources) in the following fields.
   - trustStorePath, keystoreLocation, secretPropertiesFile, masterKeyReaderFile .
-- Then open the terminal and navigate to `message-tracing-with-stream-processor/guide` and run Ballerina project initializing toolkit.
+- Then open the terminal and navigate to `message-tracing-with-stream-processor/guide` and run Ballerina project initializing toolkit in order to initialize this project as Ballerina project.

   ``
      $ ballerina init
   ``
-- Also you need to clone and build the ballerina-sp-extension in the following repository [https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules/ballerina-sp-extension](https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules/ballerina-sp-extension)
+- Also clone and build the ballerina-sp-extension in the following repository [https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules/ballerina-sp-extension](https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules/ballerina-sp-extension)

-- After the build  navigate to `ballerina-sp-extension/target/distribution/` and copy all the jar files to your `bre/lib` folder in your ballerina distribution.
+- After the build  navigate to `ballerina-sp-extension/target/distribution/` and copy all the JAR files to your `bre/lib` folder in your ballerina distribution.

-- Start WSO2 Stream Processor dashboard and worker.
-Set up  [distributed message tracing.](https://docs.wso2.com/display/SP420/Distributed+Message+Tracer)
+- Start WSO2 Stream Processor dashboard and worker.Set up [distributed message tracing.](https://docs.wso2.com/display/SP430/Distributed+Message+Tracer)

 - Use `admin` as username and password.
 Include the following for your business rules.